Pic: The beginning of writing an osteobiography always starts with what can be a lengthy process of note-taking.

 Pic: My specialized training makes it possible for me to not only recognize when something is beyond expected variation, but also to recognize possible causes for those variations.

 So, what is an osteobiography?
 It’s exactly what you’re probably thinking.
 An osteobiography is someone’s personal life history as told by their skeleton.
 Think of a skeleton as a book written in a language osteoarchaeologists can understand (and translate).
 We’re familiar with every bump, groove, hole, and rough spot there is, from the top of our heads to the tips of our toes.
 Our skeletons are a blank slate that’s shaped by life experiences.
-No two skeletons are alike.
+No two people are alike.
 The fact that we’re all different is what makes us all alike.
 That being said, there is a certain level of skeletal variation we come to expect.
 These expected variations help us determine things like biological sex, age, height, and levels of fitness.
 So when we see bumps, grooves, holes, and rough spots out of place, or enhanced, or varied in many other ways beyond the expected level of variation, that’s something to take note about.
 Those unexpected variations give us information about things like occupation (yep, even your job can alter your skeleton), disease, trauma, congenital conditions, and metabolic conditions (usually resulting from improper diets).
 Sometimes we see intentional modifications, like cranial or dental modifications, which can give us ideas about levels of social inequality.
-Or, in the case of medical modifications, we can get at some understanding of medical care in the past (though in some circumstances medical care can be linked to social inequality).
+Or, in the case of medical modifications, we can get at some understanding of medical care in the past (though in many circumstances medical care can be linked to social inequality).
 And finally, through testing certain stable isotopes, like 12C and 13C (carbon), δ15N (nitrogen), δ34S (sulfur), and 18O (oxygen), we can look at diet and mobility patterns.
 Not only that, but because our bones are constantly remodelling themselves throughout the duration of our lives (the bones we’re born with are not the bones we die with), at varying rates depending on the size of the bone, testing the teeth and different bones will give you information related to different periods of a person’s life.
 Our adult teeth develop in childhood, so testing an adult tooth will give you values from a person’s childhood.
 Because ribs are so much smaller than our femurs, testing a rib will give you a more recent value (it takes less time to remodel itself) and testing a femur will give you an older value (takes longer to remodel itself).
 Though it’s written about an animal skeleton and not a human skeleton, the process is the same so take a look at my recent wolverine post for an example of a complete osteobiography.

 How do we write osteobiographies?
 As I’ve already stated a few times now, it takes a lot of time and a lot of practice to learn how to “read” a skeleton and write out a biography.
 Because of variations and the fact that our data is coming from a person who died a long time ago (excluding forensics where a person has died more recently), and because the only “normal” thing about us is that we’re all different, we don’t say anything with 100% certainty.
 We say “most likely to be…”.
 For example, after taking a look at all the skeletal markers that might tell me about a person’s age, I’ll say “This person was most likely between the ages of 25-45 years old” (expect large ranges when it comes to age).
 When it comes to determining causes for pathological variations (disease, trauma, congenital conditions, metabolic conditions), we develop a differential diagnosis of suggestions for what might have caused those variations.
 In other words, a list of possibilities.